wtsi-hgi/ypip/README.rst

 ====
 Ypip (pronounced "yip") is a simple wrapper to Python's pip package manager that supports recursive installation of hosted VCS packages.
-That is, it wraps the ``pip install -r`` functionality and, whenever it sees a hosted VCS requirement, it will scan through its ``requirements.txt`` and do the same.
+That is, it will work per ``pip install`` or ``pip install -r`` for PyPI and ``requirements.txt`` dependencies, respectively.
+However, whenever it encounters a hosted VCS dependency, it will attempt to fetch its requirements and recursively install everything it needs.

 Usage::

-    ypip [-u] [REQUIREMENTS]
+    ypip [-u] [PACKAGE]

-    -u            Upgrade all packages to the newest available version REQUIREMENTS  The requirements file; this will default to requirements.txt
+    -u       Upgrade all packages to the newest available version PACKAGE  The package string; this will default to requirements.txt

 Motivation
 ----------